CENTER CLINICAL RESEARCH (CCR)-NAIROBI

 4. Test new therapies, tools and vaccines for defined diseases

-5. validate drug therapies or compounds for efficacy and safety
+5. Validate drug therapies or compounds for efficacy and safety

 6. Collaborate with other entities to undertake implementation research so as to contribute to more effective public health and clinical policies and programs.